Frequently Asked Questions

 We request that you don’t contact any of the overseas universities.
 Much like UC, your host university will be dealing with a large number of incoming and outgoing exchange students, and they receive hundreds of emails a week from students requesting information.
 Answers to many of the questions you’ll need to ask about the universities can be found with a bit of thorough searching on their websites.
 Information about your application will be sent to us here so we will keep you up to date.
 If you still can not find the information you are looking for after a thorough web search, please Contact UC Study Abroad.
 We will be able to let you know when and if it is suitable to contact your host uni.

 Many exchange universities provide dormitory accommodation on campus, however, where there is a high demand for this accommodation; you can expect to live in share housing with other students.

-If you choose a program that instructs in a foreign language, you will be expected to have a strong level of fluency to be able to cope otherwise your grades may suffer, however most universities around the world are increasingly offering more and more classes in English.
+If you choose a program that is taught in a foreign language, you will be expected to have a strong level of fluency to be able to cope, otherwise your grades may suffer.
+However most universities around the world are increasingly offering more and more classes in English.

 Work rights for international students vary from country to country.
 In the USA and Canada, you can work for a limited number of hours on campus only.
 In other countries you can work part-time off-campus.
 In some others, you will not be allowed to work at all.
 Click here for more information on different Embassies.

 This is not likely.
 As long as you are on a student visa, you are normally not permitted to hold any other visa.
 Students who hold citizenship in the host country may have more flexible work rights.
 Please check all immigration matters very carefully before your departure.

 You may still be eligible if you have failed one subject if you can demonstrate that there were extenuating circumstances which contributed to the failure.
-Please consult with the Study Abroad and Exchange Manager for more information.
+Please consult with the UC Study Abroad Office for more information.